Testing Monotonicity of Real-Valued Functions on DAGs: Introduction

 \section{Introduction}

-Testing monotonicity on structured domains is a central problem in property testing and a canonical example in the sublinear-time model; see, e.g.,~\cite{EKKRV00,Goldreich17,BhattacharyyaYoshida22,GGR98,Ron09}.
-It was first studied on the Boolean hypercube and product domains and has since been extended to richer product structures and general posets/graph families~\cite{AC06,BGJRW12,CS13a,DGLRRS99,fischer2002monotonicity,GGLRS00,HK08,Raskhodnikova10}.
-A natural way to model posets is via reachability in directed acyclic graphs (DAGs).
+Testing monotonicity on structured domains is a central problem in property testing and a standard example in the sublinear-time model; see, e.g.,~\cite{EKKRV00,Goldreich17,BhattacharyyaYoshida22,GGR98,Ron09}.
+It was first studied on the Boolean hypercube and product domains and has since been extended to richer product structures, general posets, and families of graphs~\cite{AC06,BGJRW12,CS13a,DGLRRS99,fischer2002monotonicity,GGLRS00,HK08,Raskhodnikova10}.
+One way to model posets is via reachability in directed acyclic graphs (DAGs).
 In this work we study the \emph{massively parameterized model}~\cite{Ron09,Goldreich17}, where the entire DAG is given explicitly.